-We now see the enormous opportunities offered by video for making business more efficient and public services more accessible.
-But just as importantly, it’s become clear that video communication plays a critical role in the reduction of CO2 emissions created by unnecessary travel for business, healthcare, and services.
+With recent trends in communication, we now see the enormous opportunities offered by video for making business more efficient and public services more accessible.
+But just as importantly, it’s become clear that corporate video communications plays a critical role in the reduction of CO2 emissions created by unnecessary travel for business, healthcare, and services.

-The possible use cases of video now stretch far beyond traditional video conferencing.
+The possible use cases of video - with such evolution in video conferencing trends - now stretch far beyond traditional video conferencing.
 The possibilities within this video economy, along with several global mega trends, have shaped Pexip’s strategy as we work to address the changing needs of our customers and reimagine the future of video communication.
 For more in-depth details, stream our Capital Markets Day webcast.

 Mega trend 1: A game-changing pandemic

 The COVID-19 pandemic hit in the first quarter of 2020, and as a result, the video communication market exploded.
 As remote working became the “new normal,” many organizations made the switch from in-person to video meetings.
 Video meeting technology was so widely – and quickly — embraced that video has now become an integral part of most organizations’ operations, strategies, and workflows.
 We now see that this new way of working will continue long after the pandemic is over.